AgentHub

 Cursor

-A broader coding workspace with shared rules, cloud agents, browser-driven design feedback, and the safer managed rollout path.
+A full coding workspace with shared rules, cloud agents, browser-driven design feedback, and a managed rollout path that is easier to defend.

-The seat price is close, so the real decision is not cost.
-It is whether leaders want the safer premium coding-workspace standard or a more opinionated editor experience that developers will either love or ignore.
-Cursor is easier to scale; Windsurf is easier to justify when the team explicitly wants its style of flow.
+The individual Pro price is close, so the real decision is not only cost.
+Leaders should decide whether they want the more governable premium coding-workspace standard or a Devin-centered local IDE plus cloud-agent workflow.
+Cursor is easier to scale; Devin Desktop is easier to defend when the team explicitly wants Devin in the loop.

 Fit-score spread